mn416/array-analysis-examples/README.md

 ```

 If for some reason the branch does not exist, it could be that the analysis has
-been merged or rejected.
-In the former case, simply drop the branch name.
-In
+been merged or rejected by the PSyclone team.
+In the former case, simply drop
+the branch name in the above command.
+In the latter, keep the branch name but
-the latter, use my PSyclone fork instead: `https://github.com/mn416/PSyclone`.
+use my PSyclone fork instead: `https://github.com/mn416/PSyclone`.

 Apply a patch to the fparser submodule to support Fortran 2008 bit-shifting
 intrinsics, which are useful in some of the examples: